csiro-fair/flowcam-pipeline/README.md

 ## License

-This Marimba Pipeline is distributed under the [CSIRO BSD/MIT](LICENSE) license.
+The FlowCam Pipeline is distributed under the [CSIRO BSD/MIT](LICENSE) license.

 ## Contact